 Service Keywords

 The most successful roofing websites use interior pages to describe more specific services their company offers.
-Just like your homepage, these internal pages should intentionally target keywords you want to rank for.
+Like your homepage, these internal pages should intentionally target keywords you want to rank.

 Let’s say your roofing company provides a modified bitumen roof installation.
 You’d want to research the volume for terms like “modified bitumen roofing services” and “modified bitumen flat roof installation.”
 Once again, you will want to add the location term to make it long tail.